EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 Solution time is the time from assigning a ticket to a support unit until it provides a solution for the problem described.
 "Providing a solution" means setting the ticket status to "solved" or "unsolved".
-The solution time is calculated as the difference between the solution time stamp and the assign time stamp.
+The solution time is calculated as the difference between the solution timestamp and the assign timestamp.

 *Solution times are based on office hours.
 Hence the results unit is working days.*